Matthew

 The passage

 v15-17.
 By late afternoon the people are hungry and so the disciples point out to Jesus that it is time to let them go home, or to go to the nearby villages for food and lodgings.
 Jesus tells his disciples that the people don't need to go home, but rather that the disciples should prepare to feed them.
-The disciples cannot see how they can do this since they have only one "plowman's" lunch.
-(Barley bread and pickled fish is a staple for the poor).
+Jesus' command, "you give them something to eat", is not a command for the disciples to perform a miracle, but rather seeks to have them rely in faith on the one who can turn water into wine.
+The disciples can feed the crowd if they look to Jesus.
+At any rate, the disciples are unable see how they can do this since they have only one plowman's lunch of Barley flat bread and pickled fish.

-There is no significance in Jesus blessing the food, as it was normal Jewish practice.
+v18-21.
+Matthew continues to condense his account of the feeding, omitting many of the details recorded in the other gospels.
+None-the-less, he makes all the important points: i] Jesus performs the miracle, not the disciples; ii] The crowd is very large.
+Counting adult males only, there are 5,000 present, so the total could be around 15,000; iii] The crowd is fully satisfied with food in abundance.
+There is no significance in Jesus offering a thanksgiving to God for the food, since this was normal Jewish practice.
 There is certainly significance in the satisfaction of the crowd and the twelve baskets of scraps.
-(The scraps are more likely to be broken portions of bread and fish ready for distribution, rather than bits and pieces of leftover food).
-As God provided for the twelve tribes of Israel during their wilderness journey, so he will provide in the messianic banquet, both now and in the last day.
-Even the scraps of his providential care are enough to sustain the needs of the new Israel.
+We probably shouldn't call them scraps as they were more likely the broken portions of bread and fish ready for distribution, rather than bits and pieces of leftover food.
+The miracle reminds us that as God provided for the twelve tribes of Israel during their wilderness journey, so he will provide for the messianic banquet, both now and in the last day.

 God's providential care